-Benjamin Franklin Hiestand (1828-1919), arguably one of Lancaster County's wealthiest men was President of First National Bank of Marietta 1863-1874.117 The Heistand family traces back to Johannes Heistand (1707-1784), who arrived from Germany to colonial Pennsylvania in 1727.118 Benjamin Franklin Hiestand was in the lumber business c.1848-1878 with relative Samuel Hiestand until his sons took it over.
+Heistand (1707-1784), who arrived from Germany to colonial Pennsylvania in 1727.
+145 Benjamin Franklin Hiestand was in the lumber business c.1848-1878 with relative Samuel Hiestand until his sons took it over.
 Benjamin Franklin Hiestand organized the Chickies Rock Milling Company and later in life tobacco leaf cultivation.
-He was born in East Donegal to Mennonites Andrew Hiestand (1787-1863) and Annie Miller (1791-1874).119 His grandmother was Anna Hershey.120 Ludwig (Lewis) Leider (Leader), (1754-1851), born in colonial Pennsylvania to German immigrant parents.121 He was a town "craftsperson" -family likely moved to York.
+He was born in East Donegal to Mennonites Andrew Hiestand (1787-1863) and Annie Miller (1791-1874).
+His grandmother was Anna Hershey.
+Ludwig (Lewis) Leider (Leader), (1754-1851), born in colonial Pennsylvania to German immigrant parents.
+148 He was a town "craftsperson" -family likely moved to York.

 Simon Stibgen (1846-1910), was a brother-in-law of Annabelle Spangler, who was the daughter of prominent Marietta resident and financier Barr Spangler (1822-1922).
-The Stibgen family can be traced back to Mennonite Christian Stibgen, who arrived in colonial Pennsylvania from Germany sometime in the 1700s.
-The Stibgen family was headed by Abraham Kauffman Stibgen (1797-1853), a carpenter and farmer.
+149 The Stibgen family can be traced back to Mennonite Christian Stibgen, who arrived in colonial Pennsylvania from Germany sometime in the 1700s.
+150 The Stibgen family was headed by Abraham Kauffman Stibgen (1797-1853), a carpenter and farmer.
+151